 Diverse Sectors from Previous Research on Volunteerism

 Volunteers appear in a variety of settings and differ in both motivation and demographics.
 Three studies of unique volunteer sectors are presented below.
-Differences are noted at end.
+Differences are also noted.

 EMT Volunteers

 In this article the researchers investigated why people volunteer for EMT positions, why they stay and why they leave.
 The literature review focused mainly on values.
 Intrinsic values include altruism.
 Extrinsic values include external goals, occupational goals, and control or power.
 People left EMT positions due to administrative mental exhaustion such as long hours, copious paperwork, minimal administrative support and hospital co-workers’ attitudes.
 People also left due to clinical psychological trauma, but this contributed to a lesser extent.
 Examples included chronic exposure to tragedy, physical dangers, and pressure to perform correctly in uncertain circumstances.
 Participants were EMT volunteers from two distinctive locations, one urban and one rural who completed surveys.
 Respondent demographics for EMTs in this study included gender, race, and age from people in group A and B from two different locations, one urban and one rural.
-Respondents were primarily Caucasian (90 percent and 82 percent), aged 30 or under (48 percent and 50 percent), and male (58 percent and 55 percent).
+Respondents were primarily Caucasian (A, 90% and B, 82%), aged 30 or under (A, 48% and B, 50%), and male (A, 58% and B, 55%).
 The most important motivating factor related to EMT volunteerism in both locations was the desire to help others, followed by the desire to begin a career in health care or public safety.
 Very few volunteers were concerned with making new friends or accumulating community service hours for education.
-Motivations for volunteering as an EMT included altruism and career advancement.
+Motivations for volunteering as an EMT can be categorized in the verbiage of altruism and career advancement.
 To retain these volunteers, more flexible hours and shifts are needed in addition to guaranteed free training (Haug & Gaskins, 2012).
 The concept of free training could also be applied to dog handlers since they have to pay for dog training, certifications, and veterinary visits.

 AIDS Patient Volunteers

 The researchers were trying to learn more about volunteer motivation and retention by studying AIDS patient helper volunteers.
 Demographic information included most participants were white and well educated.
 There was great variability in terms of both age and annual household income.
-By sex, 59 percent were women and 41 percent men.
+By sex, 59% were women and 41% men.
 The mean age was 39 and 49% of people had an annual household income of $20,001 to $50,000 (Omoto & Snyder, 1993).

 People quit volunteering in this group due to being stigmatized, having uncomfortable feelings, or feeling embarrassed.
 People wanted to volunteer mostly due to a personal relation with HIV (60%) and wanting to give back to the community.
 This could also relate to dog volunteers if they are serving clients who are stigmatized.
 An example of this could be individuals with mental health issues.
 This may also be a reason for quitting since dog volunteers could be stigmatized as having a mental health issue, since they are involved with the program.
 Volunteers likely to serve the longest had motivations of esteem enhancement and personal development.